Hello, I am Deanne (DeeDee) Ginns-Gruenberg, a licensed nurse and psychotherapist.

 It was then that I realized that children don’t always open up to people they are supposed to, but rather to individuals that make them comfortable.
-This is when my passion for the mental health field grew and I enrolled in the Counseling program at Oakland University.
+This was when my passion for the mental health field grew, and I enrolled in the Counseling program at Oakland University.

 Self Esteem Shop